Massachusetts: 11 held after hourslong armed standoff | DW | 03.07.2021

 "Their self-professed leader wanted very much known their ideology is not anti-government," Mason said during a news conference.
 "Our investigation will provide us more insight into what their motivation, what their ideology is."

-The armed men are reportedly members of a militia group called the "Rise of the Moors."
+The armed men behind the standoff are reportedly members of a militia group called the "Rise of the Moors."

+A website for the militia said they are "Moorish Americans dedicated to educating new Moors and influencing our Elders."

+An anonymous armed man who claims to be a member of the group posted a video from Wakefield on social media.

 wd/mm (AP, Reuters)